puzpuzpuz/blog/clcvubsbd000009icd6j65twa.md

 ### Scatter

-For the sake of simplicity, let's assume that there is no index on the \`sensor\_id\` column and table columns are stored in append-only log files.
+For the sake of simplicity, let's assume that there is no index on the \`sensor\_id\` column, and table columns are stored in append-only log files.
 In this case, it's trivial to split the log files to be scanned into N chunks based on offsets.
 That's basically what the original thread does when scattering the query execution.
 Each of the chunks is serialized into a task object/struct along with the query execution plan details, such as selected columns, aggregate functions and filter, and written into an in-memory queue to be picked up by worker threads.

 Let's refer to the original thread as the orchestrator thread.
 If the original thread belongs to the same thread pool, it must participate as a worker, i.e. it should poll tasks from the queue and execute them.
 That's to avoid starvation and deadlocks in the situation when all threads try to orchestrate their own queries.